1. Activate your CampusID and set up your PAWS account and email.

+3. Submit your immunization records before classes begin.

+If you can’t secure immunization records, you can receive the needed vaccines from your local health department, private physical or the Georgia State University Health Services.
+There is a fee at all locations for vaccines.
+For more information on GSU’s health services or with questions about your immunization form, visit the University Health Services web page.

 4. Update your Emergency Contact information in PAWS.